Pino Wall & Jawbone Rock Climbing

 Getting There

-If approaching from the main crest parking lot or tram, hike south if not done to the upper tram terminal and then continue south on the crest trail.
+If approaching from the main crest parking lot or tram, hike south down to the upper tram terminal and then continue south on the crest trail.
 Look for where the trail makes a close approach to the top of the ridge about 50 feet distant uphill on your right.
 If you reach a switchback that cuts back left from the ridge, you've gone a few minutes too far.

 From here there is one approach choice for Jawbone and at least two for Pino Wall.